What is a financial budget?

 Why a budget is important

-Creating and sticking to a budget is a key life skill and an essential aspect of money management that can help you achieve your financial goals.
+Creating and sticking to a budget is a key life skill and an essential aspect of money management, which with planning can help you achieve your financial goals.

 Having a budget in place is a great way of ensuring that you don’t get into debt.
 Plus, by paying your bills on time you can build a healthy credit score and get access to better rates on personal loans or mortgages in the future.